-Project Details Describe the project, what it involves and what it aims to achieve (500 words max) Why is this project necessary?
-Explain the market development problem you intend/expect to address.
-(500 words max) Describe the lead organisation including key staff, expertise and previous aligned projects (500 words Describe partner organisations you will be working with and what they bring to the project (300 words max) What are the beneficial properties of tyre-derived product (TDP) that your product/process will utilise to create value?
+Why is this project necessary?
+Explain the market development problem you intend/expect to solve and/or the type of market demand to be met through successful completion of your project.
+(500 words max) Describe the lead arranisation including lay staff arranting and province aligned projects (500 words read) Describe the lead organisation including key staff, expertise and previous aligned projects (500 words max) Describe partner organisations you will be working with and what they bring to the project (300 words max)

+What are the beneficial properties of tyre-derived product (TDP) that your product/process will utilise to create value?
 What would be the advantage of using the outcomes of this project over currently available alternatives (i.e. what conventional products are currently available and why would the customer want the tyre-derived product instead)?
-What is the per unit cost (e.g. unit/per tonne or kg) of the TDP your project will be utilising (shred, granule, crumb, whole tyre)?
+(300 words max) What is the per unit cost (e.g. unit/per tonne or kg) of the TDP your project will be utilising (shred, granule, crumb, whole tyre)?
 If you are replacing another input material (e.g. polymers, aggregates or other chemicals) with TDP how do they compare on a cost basis per unit?
 If the conventional product costs less, why would the TDP input be a viable alternative?
-(300 words max)
+(300 words max) Describe the potential market and customer (local government, roads, polymer producers etc).
+If necessary, please include information on the relationship between suppliers, distributors, customers and other key stakeholders: (500 words max)